 To differentiate themselves from the competition, properties continue to elevate their amenities and services, with many akin to five-star hotels.
 Thus, renters are becoming more savvy in how they identify and interact with apartment communities.
 The old method of marketing that focused on the hard sell falls flat.
 It’s time to change the sales and marketing conversation and take a subtler approach.

 Think back to the last large party you attended.
 How many conversations did you have, and of those, how much do you remember about what was said?
 I bet it’s not many, if any at all.
+Now imagine an online a party where a conversation is built, sustained and most of all remembered!
+That’s what bulk whatsapp marketing services are, in a nutshell, it’s a way to funnel relevant conversation and networking into your business remotely.
 There’s a lot of this small talk—or noise—happening in our industry and the marketplace overall.
 As consumers’ attention spans continue to shrink and the amount of marketing thrown at them grows, they look at things more critically.

 Now, change that setting to a more intimate gathering.
 You probably remember most everything, including their likes, habits, and mannerisms.
 This is how you should be conversing with that discerning customer.
 It’s what we at Monogram fondly refer to as the “cocktail party” approach.